nachocaru/xaprb.com/content/blog/2009-03-13-50-things-to-know-before-migrating-oracle-to-mysql.md

 9. Stored procedures and triggers are limited.
 10. <del datetime="2010-07-28T17:36:15+00:00">Vertical scalability is poor.</del> No longer true; with Percona XtraDB or MySQL 5.5 (unreleased) you get excellent scalability
 11. There is zero MPP support.
-12. SMP is supported, but <del datetime="2010-07-28T17:36:15+00:00">MySQL doesn&#8217;t scale well to more than 4 or 8 cores/CPUs</del>.
+12. SMP is supported, but <del datetime="2010-07-28T17:36:15+00:00">MySQL doesn't scale well to more than 4 or 8 cores/CPUs</del>.
 No longer true; with Percona XtraDB or MySQL 5.5 (unreleased) you get excellent scalability
 13. There is no fractional-second storage type for times, dates, or intervals.
 14. The language used to write stored procedures, triggers, scheduled events, and stored functions is very limited.
 15. There is no roll-back recovery.
 There is only roll-forward recovery.